Naples Travel Guide: Top Things To See, Costs, Tips, and How to Plan

 Where to stay: in or outside the centre

-• Stay in the Historic Centre or near Via Toledo/Plebiscito if you want walkable sights, food, and metro access.
-It can be lively and noisy at night.
+• Historic Centre / Via Toledo / Plebiscito: Best if you want walkable sights, food, and metro access.
+It can be lively and noisy at night, but you’re close to many highlights.

-• Chiaia and Santa Lucia are by the waterfront, with calmer evenings and good restaurants.
-Slightly higher prices.
+• Chiaia and Santa Lucia: By the waterfront, with calmer evenings and good restaurants.
+Slightly higher prices but a more relaxed feel.

-• Near Napoli Centrale is practical for early trains to Pompeii, but pick reputable hotels and be street‑smart.
+• Near Napoli Centrale: Practical for early trains to Pompeii and the south.
+Pick reputable hotels and stay street‑smart, especially at night.

 Travel costs (typical)